News & Updates Category

 Following that, my pastor talked to me about the call to the Pastoral Ministry.
 I thought that it never would be possible, I couldn’t imagine that God would actually call me; but each day the desire got stronger to serve the Lord.
 Sometimes I wanted an amazing experience like Isaiah’s; but God showed me, He would improve and perfect different areas of my life.

-The Lord put in my life my special and loved wife, Elaine Matos, and we got marred on September 19, 1997.
+The Lord put in my life my special and loved wife, Elaine Matos, and we got married on September 19, 1997.
 We now have two children: Keren Ivelise and Victor Samuel, two gifts from God.

 In September of 1998, I started studying for pastoral ministry at the Baptist Theological Seminary of Eastern Cuba and I graduated in February of 2002 with a Bachelor’s Degree in Theology.
 During the time I was studying in the Seminary, I worked at the Second Baptist Church of Camagüey and at the Second Baptist Church of Caney in Santiago de Cuba.